bondsan-github/xbox2sata/README.md

 =====
 Measure components;
 - L1
-- R5
-- R6

-- Find suitable 5V and ground points to tap on XBox motherboard.
+- Find suitable 3V3 and ground points to tap on XBox motherboards
 - Measure available space inside XBox under DVD drive.
+  - there is/are a radial capacaitor/s close to the IDE header
+    - I would like to not make a hole in the PCB for matched IDE to IDE routing lengths
+    - The capactor/s have enough leg legnth to pull up and lay flat

 - Can xbox ide connection be directly connected to DVD connection?
   - Simular how a IDE cable does?